cleitontorres23/project-one.github.io/content/technologies/load-balancer.md

 draft: false
 ---

-Load balancer in Layer 4 and Layer 7
+Load balancer in Layer 4, Layer 7 and Domain Name Load Balancer

 This is the first of series of knowledge sequences about technologies and stuffs.
 I hope you enjoy the journey.